Training Theory in Training Police Narcotic Dogs

 The One-Odor Method?

-Just to be clear, I consider detector dogs to be law enforcement dogs and not civilian scent work dogs.
-The scent work dog sports are great sports for civilians but to be clear they are very different than law enforcement detector dog work.
+Just to be clear, in this article I will be referring to detector dogs as law enforcement dogs, and not civilian scent work dogs.
+The scent work dog sports are great activites for civilians to participate in, but to be clear, they are very different than what is expected in law enforcement detector dog work.
 They may seem similar, but in fact they are not.
 One analogy could be those who enjoy trap shooting clay pigeons Vs combat soldiers trained to shoot in a war.
-One is a sport the other is not.
+One is a sport, the other is not.

 There are basically two groups of detector dog trainers that disagree on how to introduce new dogs to odor.
 One group is made up of trainers and instructors who have 25 to 30 years of experience in training detector dogs.